-TOSTERÖ Storage box, outdoor, black, Show measurement specifications
+TOSTERÖ Storage box, outdoor, black, Show measurements specifications

 How to get it

 This waterproof storage box protects your outdoor pads and cushions and helps you organise them when they’re not being used.
 It's easy to move and takes up little space – perfect to place by a wall.Article number104.114.40